 Thank you for your interest in our department’s graduate training, which consists of both Ph.D. and M.A. programs.
 Many things make Boston College an attractive site to study sociology.
 Our graduate program has a longstanding reputation for attracting and training first-rate students with a commitment to social justice and a passion for changing the world.
-Our talented and widely published faculty are committed to strong research, mentoring, and teaching.
+Our talented and widely-published faculty are committed to strong research, mentoring, and teaching.
 They provide in-depth exposure to the central traditions of sociology while encouraging innovative and interdisciplinary research.
 Our Departmental Seminar Series provides an ongoing forum for exposing students and faculty to cutting-edge research, and offers a great opportunity for graduate students to dialogue and develop relations with a wide variety of important sociologists.

 Our department members have wide-ranging interests, and use both qualitative and quantitative methodologies in their research.
-We have particularly strong concentrations of expertise in the areas of: Aging and the Life Course; Advanced Statistical Methodology; Environmental Sociology; Family and Carework; Gender; Global and Transnational Sociology; Qualitative Methods; Race; and Sociology of Development.
+We have particularly strong concentrations of expertise in the areas of: Aging and the Life Course; Environmental Sociology; Family and Carework; Global and Transnational Sociology; Political Sociology; Race, Class and Gender; and the Sociology of Development.
 Our faculty clusters page provides a sense of our leading concentrations of faculty interest and expertise.
-I encourage you to look at our faculty’s individual profiles as well to learn more about their research and other professional activities.
+I encourage you to look at our faculty’s individual profiles to learn more about their research and other professional activities.
 Our graduate students do research on a wide array of topics, including: illegal drug markets; the social causes of climate change; racial disparities in institutionalization; social movements; low-income single mothers; police militarization; and the World Bank and other international organizations.
 Information about our current students can be found here.

 If you have any questions about our graduate program, don’t hesitate to contact us.
 Our Director of Graduate Admissions is Wen Fan.